chankrrn/WRO-FE-YBR/README.md

 - servo bracket,
 - upper and lower structural mounts.

-The design allows the inside and outside front wheels to follow different turning radii rather than forcing both wheels through the same steering angle.
+The purpose of the geometry is to allow the inner and outer front wheels to follow different turning radii during a corner.
+This better matches automotive-style motion and reduces unnecessary tire scrub compared with forcing both wheels to use the same steering angle.

 ---

 ## 6.3 Mechanical Manufacturing

-Most structural and custom mechanical components are 3D printed.

-We use both:

-- **ABS**
-- **ABS-GF**

-depending on the required balance between:

-- toughness,
-- stiffness,
-- dimensional stability,
-- contact behavior,
-- and ease of manufacturing.
+Most of the custom structural components are manufactured by FDM 3D printing.
+The team uses both **ABS** and **ABS-GF**, selecting the material according to the mechanical function of each part.

+ABS provides greater impact toughness and is suitable for many general structural components, while ABS-GF provides greater stiffness and dimensional stability for parts where deformation is more critical.
+Detailed material data, part selection and manufacturing information are documented in the mechanical README.

 Detailed material selection and 3D models files are documented in the mechanical README.